Abiorh001/filecrypt/README.md

 ## User Workflow and Activities

-### 1. User Registration and Key Generation:
+## 1. User Registration and Authentication:

-- Users register on the platform.
+- **Feature:** Users register and authenticate on the platform.

-- A unique encryption key is generated for the user during registration.
+  - **Benefit:** Registration enables users to create unique accounts and access the full suite of encryption features after authentication.
-- The key is securely stored, potentially using a dedicated hardware module or user-managed key approach.
+  - **Additional Details:** Role-based access controls, user/group permissions, and compartmentalized data access implemented between teams to enhance security.

-### 2. File, Folder, or Text Encryption:
+## 2. User Workspace and Team Collaboration:

-- Users interact with the system to choose between file, folder, or text encryption.
+- **Feature:** After registration, users can create workspaces and add team members.
-- For folder encryption, a recursive process handles files within the folder.
+- **Benefit:** Facilitates organized collaboration within specific workspaces, ensuring data segregation and enhanced privacy.

-- The system maintains the folder structure during encryption.
+- **Additional Detail:** Team members can securely access encrypted files within the workspace, and collaboration is further secured through individual user authentication.

-### 3. File Upload and Encryption:
+## 3. File, Folder, or Text Encryption:

-- Users upload files, folders, or input text for encryption.
+- **Feature:** Users interact with the system to choose between file, folder, or text encryption.
-- A unique key is generated for each file or folder.
+- **Benefit:** Provides flexibility to secure different types of data based on user requirements.

-- Files and folders are encrypted using a strong symmetric encryption algorithm (e.g., AES).
+- **Additional Detail:** The recursive process for folder encryption ensures that all files within the folder are encrypted, and the system maintains the original folder structure during encryption for user convenience.

-- Paid User can choose the type of encrption algorithm they want from the list
+## 4. File Upload and Encryption:

-- Encrypted content and metadata (filename, hashed key, user ID) are stored in the database.
+- **Feature:** Users upload files, folders, or input text for encryption.

-### 4. File and Key Sharing:
+- **Benefit:** Enables users to secure their data with a unique key using a strong symmetric encryption algorithm (e.g., AES).

-- Users have the option to share encrypted files with others.
+- **Additional Detail:** Paid users have the option to choose their preferred encryption algorithm from a provided list, tailoring the level of security to their specific needs.
+Encrypted content and metadata are stored in the database for future retrieval.

-- Secure mechanisms are in place for sharing files, such as generating temporary links or requiring user authentication for access.
+## 5. File and Key Sharing:

-- Users can securely share encryption keys with trusted individuals.
+- **Feature:** Users have the option to share encrypted files with others.

-### 5. File Retrieval and Decryption:
+- **Benefit:** Facilitates secure sharing through mechanisms like temporary links or user authentication, ensuring controlled access to shared files.

-- Users log in securely.
+- **Additional Detail:** Users can securely share encryption keys with trusted individuals, enhancing collaboration while maintaining security.

-- They select a file for retrieval.
+## 6. File Retrieval and Decryption:

-- During retrieval, the user inputs their encryption key.
+- **Feature:** Users log in securely and retrieve files based on filename, filetag, or date uploaded.
-- The input key is hashed and compared to the stored hash in the database.
+- **Benefit:** Ensures authorized users can securely retrieve and decrypt their files.

-- If the keys match, the original key is used to decrypt the file.
+- **Additional Detail:** The retrieval process involves user input of the encryption key.
+If the keys match, the file is decrypted, ensuring only authorized users can access the content.

-### 6. Secure Download Options:
+## 7. Secure Download Options:

-- Users have options to securely download the decrypted file.
+- **Feature:** Users can view the content of their file and securely download the decrypted file.
-- Secure temporary links or direct download options are provided.
+- **Benefit:** Provides users with secure options, including temporary links or direct downloads, ensuring the integrity of the downloaded content.

-### 7. Optional Email Integration:
+## 8. Optional Email Integration:

-- Users can choose to receive decrypted files via email.
+- **Feature:** Users can choose to receive their encryption key via email or text-message.
-- Secure email protocols and end-to-end encryption are considered for email communication.
+- **Benefit:** Offers convenient delivery options based on user preferences, with a focus on secure email protocols and end-to-end encryption.

-### 8. User Workspace and Team Collaboration:
+## 9. Scheduled Encryption and Decryption:

-- After registration, users can create workspaces and add team members.
+- **Feature:** Users can schedule file encryption or decryption.
-- Team members can access encrypted files within the workspace.
+- **Benefit:** Automation enhances user control, allowing encryption or decryption to align with preferred timelines.

-- Workspace collaboration is secured with individual user authentication.
+- **Additional Detail:** Users can set a specific time and date for automatic encryption during the file upload process.
+The scheduling feature ensures flexibility and efficiency in managing encryption or decryption tasks.

-### 9. Scheduled Encryption and Decryption:
+## 10. Alerts and Notifications:

-- Users can schedule the time and date for file encryption or decryption.
+- **Feature:** Users receive alerts for various actions, including file access activity.
-- During the file upload process, users have the option to set a specific time and date for the encryption to occur automatically.
+- **Benefit:** Keeps users informed in real-time, enabling timely actions.

-- For decrypted files, users can schedule when the decryption process should take place.
+- **Additional Detail:**
-- The scheduling feature enhances user control and ensures that encryption or decryption aligns with their preferred timelines.
+  - Alerts include details such as source IP address, file accessed, and timestamp to support security investigations.

-### 10. Notification System:
+## 11. User-Controlled Key Management:

-- A notification system informs users about the scheduled encryption or decryption events.
+- **Feature:** Users manage and can rotate their encryption keys.
-- Users receive alerts in advance to confirm or modify scheduled tasks.
+- **Benefit:** Empowers users to actively participate in their security by managing and rotating encryption keys.

-- Notifications may include details such as the file name, scheduled time, and the current status of the task.
+- **Additional Detail:** Users are educated on best practices for key management, ensuring they make informed decisions about their encryption keys.

-### 11. User-Controlled Key Management:
+## 12. File Management and Tagging:

-- Users can manage and rotate their encryption keys.
+- **Feature:** Users can organize and manage their encrypted files through a comprehensive file management system.
-- Users are educated on best practices for key management.
+- **Benefit:** Tagging functionality allows users to add descriptive tags to files for easy tracking and searching.

-### 12. File Management and Tagging:
+- **Additional Detail:** File organization is enhanced through tagging, providing users with efficient tools for managing and locating their encrypted files.

-- Users can organize and manage their encrypted files through a comprehensive file management system.
+## 13. Size Limits and Communication:

-- Tagging functionality allows users to add descriptive tags to files for easy tracking and searching.
+- **Feature:** Size limits are implemented for uploads to manage server resources.

-### 13. Size Limits and Communication:
+- **Benefit:** Efficiently manages server resources and ensures clear communication of size limits to users.

-- Size limits are implemented for uploads to manage server resources.
+- **Additional Detail:** Throughout the upload process, secure communication channels are maintained to safeguard data integrity.

-- Clear communication of size limits to users.
+## 14. User Limits for Free Accounts:

-- Secure communication channels are maintained throughout the process.
+- **Feature:** Free users have limitations on the number of encryption keys, encryption algorithms, file sizes, workspaces, team members, and total storage space.

-### 14. User Limits for Free Accounts:
+- **Benefit:** Balances usability with resource considerations for free accounts.

-- Free users are limited in the number of encryption keys they can generate per month.
+- **Additional Detail:** Free users are provided with clear limits on various features, encouraging them to explore premium options for expanded capabilities.

-- There are file size limits imposed on uploads for free users.
+## 15. Logging and Auditing:

-- A total storage space limit is defined for free users.
+- **Feature:** The system logs user activities, especially key-related operations.

-### 15. Logging and Auditing:
+- **Benefit:** Regular auditing of logs contributes to security and compliance.

-- The system logs user activities, especially key-related operations.
+- **Additional Detail:** Regular auditing ensures a comprehensive record of user actions, providing valuable insights for security and compliance purposes.

-- Regular auditing of logs for security and compliance.
+## 16. Security Audits and Continuous Improvement:

-### 16. Security Audits and Continuous Improvement:
+- **Feature:** Regular security audits are conducted to identify and address vulnerabilities.

-- Regular security audits are conducted to identify and address vulnerabilities.
+- **Benefit:** Ensures a consistently high level of system security and user satisfaction.

-- User feedback is collected to inform continuous improvements to the system.
+- **Additional Detail:** User feedback is actively collected and used to inform continuous improvements to the system, enhancing overall user experience and security.

 ## Visual Representation (Complete Workflow)